google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mjv_initGeom

-Initialize given geom fields when not ``NULL``, set the rest to their default values.
+Initialize given geom fields when not NULL, set the rest to their default values.

 .. _mjv_makeConnector: